TertiusRoach/development-portfolio_2.00/src/front-end/README.md

 ### Content

-The **~content** folder offers insightful recommendations on optimal resolutions for various file formats, providing rationale for specific image resolutions to maintain consistency.
-The [content directory](https://github.com/TertiusRoach/development-portfolio_2.00/tree/main/src/front-end/pages/index/~content) houses all the graphical with the following extensions, ico, gif, svg, jpg,png, mp3 and mp4 files.
-Each file format has a distinct purpose, and through experience, I've discovered that the choice of format significantly influences the outcome based on specific requirements and below this paragraph is a description along with the resolution metadata of the placeholder documents stored in this project.
+The [~content](https://github.com/TertiusRoach/development-portfolio_2.00/tree/main/src/front-end/pages/index/~content) folder is a valuable resource offering thoughtful recommendations on optimal resolutions for various file formats, accompanied by a rationale for maintaining consistency in image resolutions.
+Within the content directory, a diverse array of graphical files with extensions such as ico, gif, svg, jpg, png, mp3, and mp4 are housed.
+Each file format serves a distinct purpose, and through accumulated experience, I have found that the choice of format significantly impacts the final outcome based on specific requirements.
+Following this paragraph, you will find detailed descriptions along with resolution metadata for the placeholder files stored in this project.

 > 🠋 ICO Files